Damascus Cover

 Damascus Cover is a 2017 political thriller film, directed by Daniel Zelik Berk, from a screenplay by Berk and Samantha Newton.
 It is based upon the 1977 novel of the same name by Howard Kaplan.
 It stars Jonathan Rhys Meyers, Olivia Thirlby, Jürgen Prochnow, Igal Naor, Navid Negahban and John Hurt.
-This proved to be Hurt's final film appearance before his death.
-The film was dedicated to his memory.
+This was Hurt's final film appearance before his death; the film was dedicated to his memory.

 The film had its world premiere at the Boston Film Festival on September 23, 2017.
 It was released on July 20, 2018, by Vertical Entertainment.
+The film received negative reviews from critics.